viprlab/viprlab.github.io/blog.md

 permalink: /blog/
 ---

-Here is the much awaited blog.
+The much awaited blog is under construction...

 <ul class="listing">
 {% for post in site.posts %}